flow-ai/flowai-js-templates/README.md

 ---

-# Apple Business Chat Templates Reference (Preview)
+# Apple Business Chat Templates (Preview)

+These reply templates are specific to the Apple Business Chat integration.
+They are not supported by other channels.

 <a name="Apple.RichLink"></a>